DetectiveVal/edx-CS50x/week 0/README.md

-This is the first project which was done in MIT's scratch.
+🐧This is the first project which was done in MIT's scratch.
 I did a little game called "The Penguin Effect" in which you have to help the penguin cross the road.
 I chose the idea because at the time I was pondering if the penguin or the egg came first.🤔

 Specification(Copied from the problem set page):